Korchy/blender-color-matching/README.md

 **Version history:**

 1.1
-- RAL (Classic, Design, Effect) fans added to search system
+- RAL (Classic, Design, Effect) fans added to the search system

 1.0
 - This release